June 6th - 18th, 2020

 - 11 nights of accommodations as noted in itinerary

 - Water and snacks on bus

 - International airfare

-- Any optional activities not on itinerary including some wine tastings, culinary classes
+- Any optional activities (including some wine tastings and culinary classes)

 - Travel insurance

 Saturday, June 6, 2020

 Arrive at Marseille Provence Airport (MRS) or by train any time of day.
 Upon arrival, the best transportation to the hotel is by local taxi.
 Group welcome dinner tonight.

 Depart Marseille Provence Airport (MRS) any time of day.
 Complimentary shuttle provided by airport hotel.

 Travel/emergency evacuation insurance is not required for this photo tour, but we always recommend purchasing it for any trip.
 We recommend one or more of the following, depending on your needs: